Arlington National Cemetery: Wreaths Across America

+On 22 February 1995, officials of the U.S. Department of Interior and the U.S. Department of the Army signed an agreement to transfer from Arlington House, The Robert E. Lee Memorial, to the U.S. Army a part of Arlington Woods, which was located in Section 29 of the National Park Service at Arlington National Cemetery between Arlington House and Fort Myer.
+The property transfer, which involved 12 acre of NPS land, was intended to permit Metzler to start expanding the cemetery beyond its existing boundaries.

-The Cemetery received the authority to transfer 12 acre of woodland from the NPS-controlled Arlington House in 1996 and 2001, 37 acre of land in 1999 from the DoD that was the site of the Navy Annex building, 8 acre of land in 1999 from the Department of the Army that was part of Fort Myer, 4 acre of land from Arlington County's Southgate Road right-of-way in 2004, and just under 10 acre of land from Fort Myer in 2005.
+In September 1996, Arlington Cemetery received the authority to transfer 12 acre of woodland from the National Park Service-controlled Arlington House in 2001, 37 acre of land in 1999 from the DoD that was the site of the Navy Annex building, 8 acre of land in 1999 from the Department of the Army that was part of Fort Myer, 4 acre of land from Arlington County's Southgate Road right-of-way in 2004, and just under 10 acre of land from Fort Myer in 2005.